braina/Giphy4Alfred/README.md

 Enter : Copy URL to clipboard and Paste automatically
 Shift + Enter : Copy URL in Markdown to clipboard and Paste automatically
-Control + Enter : Open URL in your browser
+Cmd + Enter : Open URL in your browser